HARUNLUK/TicTacToe_AI_Class/README.md

 # Tic Tac Toe AI player Class
-minmax method in the class, finds the best action with value to move
+minimax method in the class, finds the best action with value to move